EEstevanell/XAutoLLM/Readme.md

-# XAutoLLM: Meta-Learning Enhanced AutoML for Resource-Efficient Language Model Fine-Tuning
+# XAutoLM: Meta-Learning Enhanced AutoML for Resource-Efficient Language Model Fine-Tuning

 This repository contains the implementation of our paper submitted to ACL 2025.